 An obvious concept: It all has impact so be careful with your words.

 When I discovered writing/journaling/reading, it was absolutely an outlet for me as a young girl.
 It was the best outlet I could have ever had.
-In hindsight I was holding a lot within.
+I can certainly say I was holding a lot within.
 I'd had a lot of experiences that I didn't know what to do with.
 I hadn't learned or understood how to identify my own feelings.
-Writing was my chance to dissect all the...things.
+When I learned to write writing was my chance to dissect all the...things.
 Writing allowed me to write and scream, and cry, and mourn everything I would never say or even mildly articulate to anyone aloud.
-I could simultaneously explore all my avenues of thought that it felt so stifled or shuttered.
+I could simultaneously explore all my avenues of thought that felt so stifled or shuttered.
 Writing in my youth was the foundation for me having a voice in my adulthood.

 I went through a stage where I believed that if I could become clever enough maybe I could be a writer without the authenticity bit.
 I don't know if I consciously mapped a course for that but there was a time where no matter how many hundreds of books I've read, no matter the vast cumulative hours, days, years of literary consumption I had, I could never have the knowledge or insight that made me smart enough to spin a masterpiece others would want to consume.
-It's hard to write well without including little splinters of yourself.
-Ironically, no matter how many vocabulary words I know, it's the simple words that ring true and it the plain language that always hit me the hardest.
+I discovered that it's hard for me to write well without including little splinters of myself.
+Ironically, no matter how many vocabulary words I know, it's the simple words that ring true and its the plain language that always would hit me the hardest.

 I haven't been brave enough to be my real self on the page for a good and long time.

 I'm proud to say that being a writer of a certain age I am still learning many things anew.
 I used to think people grew up to a certain number of years and then refused anything new or fresh in life.
-I had seen that model of living in action with seemingly irrefutable evidence to that adage- you can't teach an old dog new tricks.
-I'm so glad familiar or even societal habits don't have to be passed along or consumed.
+I had seen that model of living in action with seemingly irrefutable evidence to that ancient adage- "you can't teach an old dog new tricks".
+I'm so glad familiar or even societal habits don't have to be passed along and/or consumed.

 What are you all learning and talking about in this season of your life?
 If you are a writer, what personal limiting beliefs are you overcoming?